-- 4. Emergency Response - a.
-First Aid - i.
-If first aid is required to be administered during an activity, all persons attending to the injured individual must first put on a mask and gloves. - ii.
-A guide for employers and Occupational First Aid Attendants - iii.
-First aid protocols for an unresponsive person during COVID-19 - b.
-Outbreak Action Plan - Identify the roles and responsibilities of staff or volunteers if a case or outbreak is reported.
+- i.
+Identify the roles and responsibilities of staff or volunteers if a case or outbreak is reported.
 Determine who within the organization has the authority to modify, restrict, postpone, or cancel activities. - ii.
 If staff (including volunteers) or a participant reports they are suspected or confirmed to have COVID-19 and have been at the workplace/activity place, implement enhanced cleaning measures to reduce risk of transmission.
 If you are not the facility operator, notify the facility right away. - iii.
-Implement your illness policy and advise individuals to: - self-isolate - monitor their symptoms daily, report respiratory illness and not to return to activity for at least 10 days following the onset of fever, chills, cough, shortness of breath, sore throat and painful swallowing, stuffy or runny nose, loss of sense of smell, headache, muscle aches, fatigue and loss of appetite. - 3.
-Use the COVID-19 self-assessment tool at BC COVID-19 Self-Assessment Tool to help determine if further assessment or testing for COVID-19 is needed. - a.
-BC COVID-19 Self-Assessment Tool - b.
-Individuals can contact 8-1-1 if further health advice is required and 9-1-1 if it is an emergency. - c.
-Individuals can learn more about how to manage their illness here. - iv.
+Implement your illness policy and advise individuals to: - 1.
+Monitor their symptoms daily, use the COVID-19 self-assessment tool to help determine if further assessment or testing for COVID-19 is needed. - a.
+Individuals can contact 8-1-1 if further health advice is required and 9-1-1 if it is an emergency. - b.
+Individuals can learn more about how to manage their illness here.

+- iv.
 In the event of a suspected case or outbreak of influenza-like-illness, immediately report and discuss the suspected outbreak with the Medical Health Officer (or delegate) at your local health authority.
 Implement your Illness Policy and your enhanced measures. - 1.
 Regional Health Authorities - v.
 If your organization is contacted by a medical health officer in the course of contact tracing, cooperate with local health authorities.